California Driver Handbook - Sharing the Road

 Keep your eyes on the road and other vehicles around you.
 Do not stop or slow down to watch the road work.
 Obey special signs or instructions from workers (flaggers).
 Driving carefully through work zones improves safety for drivers, pedestrians, bicyclists, and road workers.

 Remember to "Slow for the Cone Zone."

-Drivers are required to move over and slow down when approaching a stationary emergency vehicle or tow truck that is displaying flashing amber warning lights, or a vehicle marked Department of Transportation (CalTrans) that is displaying emergency flashing or amber warning lights while it is stopped on the side of a state highway or freeway.
-The law is designed to reduce the deaths of police officers, tow truck drivers, paramedics, CalTrans employees, and other emergency personnel who are aiding stranded or injured motorists or involved in road work.
+Drivers are required to move over a lane, if safe to do so, or slow down when approaching a stationary emergency vehicle or tow truck that is displaying flashing amber warning lights, or a Department of Transportation (Caltrans) vehicle displaying emergency flashing or amber warning lights while it is stopped on the side of a state highway or freeway.
+The law is designed to reduce the deaths of police officers, tow truck drivers, paramedics, Caltrans employees, and other emergency personnel who are aiding stranded or injured motorists or involved in road work.
 Use caution if lane changes are required.

 Hazardous Loads Placards

 A diamond-shaped sign on a truck means that the load on the truck is potentially dangerous (gas, explosives, etc.).
 California Highway Patrol (CHP) or fire department officers know what to do if the load is accidentally spilled.
 Vehicles which display these signs are required to stop before crossing railroad tracks.